rubymonsters/ruby-for-beginners/26_object_methods.md

 quickly pop into IRB and ask the object for its methods.

 That's right, `methods` is a method defined on all objects (just like `class`, and `is_a?`).

 When you call it then it will return an array of symbols, which are all of the method names that the object has.
-It makes sense to sort this array, so it's easier to read:
+It makes sense to sort this array, so it is easier to read:

 ```ruby
 $ irb